dannystewart/oblivion-quick-cast/README.md

 I was experiencing an issue that others don't seem to be having based on the mod posts where a race condition when pressing a number key caused the previous spell to on the first press instead of the intended one, as it hadn't finished switching quickly enough.
 This attempts to address that.

+Note that it may still not be perfect.
+I've had at least one miss during testing, but it was during hectic combat.
+It may be due to an animation or effect not completing fully before trying to cast the next spell.
+It still seems a bit more reliable to me than the original, but your mileage may vary.

 To install, you need [UE4SS](https://www.nexusmods.com/oblivionremastered/mods/32), and the mod should go here: `OblivionRemastered\Binaries\Win64\ue4ss\Mods\QuickCast\Scripts\main.lua`